-All students interested in applying for commuter status will need to do so while completing the online application in the SNC housing portal.
+All students interested in applying for commuter status will need to complete an online application in the SNC housing portal every year.

-Commuter status is defined as students who commute from their primary parent/legal guardian’s home within 35 miles of the college.
+Commuter status is defined as students who commute from their primary parent/legal guardian’s home address within 35 miles of the college.
+Primary home address is where parent/legal guardians reside the majority of the year.

 Release from the residency requirement to commute is considered on an academic year basis (not by semester).
 Students must verify their commuter status on a yearly basis, even if they have been previously approved to commute.